 For example, if a person has a high D behavior style (based on the DISC assessment) your salesperson should limit small talk, keep a fast pace, and communicate with bullet points and direct answers.
 If the buyer has a high I behavior style, on the other hand, your salesperson can lean into the friendly banter, provide personal stories to illustrate a point, and focus on the big picture.

-The Selling to Different Personality Types training program will improve your sales team’s ability to communicate effectively with buyers and help them gain trust from the very first interaction.
+The Confident Conversations training program will improve your sales team’s ability to communicate effectively with buyers and help them gain trust from the very first interaction.

 Step #3: Ask Strategic Questions at Every Stage